First you should download the latest version of Repetier-Server from our homepage at https://www.repetier-server.com.

 You can quickly change the fan speed with the round slider or by clicking on the number in the middle.
 If you are printing, the G-Code may contain fan controlling commands which can overwrite your settings.
 Below the slider you can switch the fan power on and off without changing the value.

-You can quickly change the temperature of the current extruder with the round slider or by
+You can quickly change the temperature of the current extruder with the round

 clicking on the number in the middle.

-If you have defined temperature values in your printer settings, they get displayed below, so that you can
+If you have defined temperature values in your printer settings, they get displayed below, so that

 click them directly.